Ucheability/MSc-Dissertation-Stock-Prediction-Hybrid-ML/README.md

 ## 3. Aim and Objectives

 **Aim:** The primary aim of this project is to develop an integrated machine learning model that incorporates sentiment analysis to predict the stock prices of Google, Meta, and NVIDIA, while conducting a cross-sector analysis of these leading technology firms.

 **Objectives:**

-**- Literature Review:** Conduct an extensive review of current machine learning applications in financial analysis.
+- **Literature Review:** Conduct an extensive review of current machine learning applications in financial analysis.

 **- Data Acquisition:** Gather and clean a 10-year historical dataset (2013–2023) for the target companies from Yahoo Finance.